izcheung/theTastyFork/README.md

 ## Motivation

 The Tasty Fork was developed as a collaborative project to deepen our understanding of full‑stack web development and gain practical experience with AWS cloud services.
 Working as a team, we applied concepts like RESTful APIs and state management in React, while gaining hands-on experience with AWS services.

-## Features

-- Customers can browse the menu

-- Customers can make reservations and receive SMS confirmations

-- Customers can submit reviews, with the option to upload photos

-- Customers can use a contact form to send messages directly to admins via email

-- Admins can manage reservations (view, update, or cancel) and remove reviews

 ## Tech Stack